eric-lgonz/Enterprise-Network-Expansion/README.md

 _insert image_
 _insert image_

 And it worked!
 Now our switches can not only provide routing between the VLANs directly connected to it, but they can also provide routing to reach the other VLANs via the new link.

+Lastly, let's add labels to the topology to indicate the SVIs and the new link:

+_insert image_

-In the next section of the lab, we will take a look at EtherChannel and Spanning Tree Protocol.
+Great, and that's all for this section!
+In the next part of the project, we will take a look at EtherChannel and Spanning Tree Protocol.

 <h1>Part 5: EtherChannel and Examining STP (Coming 5/18/25)</h1>